prathimacode-hub/IoT-Spot/Arduino/Storing Sensory Data to SD Card/README.md

 - We check for the correct functioning of the SD Card.
 - We read the Value from the sensor, and print it out in the serial monitor
 - After printing to the serial monitor, we write the same data to a file
-- We shall throw an error if the file wasn't available or couldn't be created
+- The program shall throw an error if the file wasn't available or couldn't be created

 ## Setup instructions: